-The Area contains the world's most southerly established Adélie penguin (Pygoscelis adeliae) colony, with annual population numbers currently fluctuating between 2,500 and 4,500 breeding pairs during the approximate mid-October to mid-February occupation (Figure 1).
-The population size in 1959 was deemed to be equivalent to that in 1909 with no evidence that it had been larger in historical times (Ainley 2002), then declined to fewer than 1000 breeding pairs in 1963 as a result of severe ice conditions which made the colony more susceptible to disturbance by visitation and helicopter movements (Thompson 1977).
-Following visitor restrictions and relocation of the helicopter pad away from the colony, penguin populations gradually recovered during the 1970's, increasing at a mean annual rate of 15% between 1983 and 1987 and quadrupling the population (Ainley et al. 2005; Taylor and Wilson 1990).
-Following a peak in 1987, Adélie numbers at Cape Royds declined sharply in 1988 and 1989, before recovering once more to reach a population comparable to levels recorded during the late 1980's.
-By 1998, the Adélie population at Cape Royds had reached 4,000 breeding pairs, with numbers subsequently declining to 2,400 pairs by 2000 (Ainley et al. 2004).
+The Area contains the world's current most southerly established Adélie penguin (Pygoscelis adeliae) colony, with annual population numbers that in recent years have ranged 2,500 to 4,000 breeding pairs during the approximate mid-October to mid-February occupation (Figure 1).
+The population size in 1959 was deemed to be equivalent to that in 1909 with no evidence that it had been larger in historical times (Ainley 2002), then decreased to fewer than 1000 breeding pairs in 1963, a result of severe ice conditions sensitizing the population to disturbance by visitation and helicopter movements (Thompson 1977).
+Following visitor restrictions and, in 1996, relocation of the helicopter pad away from the colony, penguin numbers increased, eventually quadrupling the population (Ainley et al. 2005; Taylor and Wilson 1990).
+Following a peak in 1987, Adélie numbers at Cape Royds decreased sharply in 1988 and 1989, before recovering once more to reach a population comparable to levels recorded during the late 1980's.
+By 1998, the Adélie population at Cape Royds had reached 4,000 breeding pairs, with numbers subsequently decreasing to 2,400 pairs by 2000 (Ainley et al. 2004).

 Fluctuations in Adélie penguin populations at Cape Royds have been linked to changes in a range of climatic and environmental variables.
-Wilson et al. (2001) found a significant inverse correlation between Adélie numbers and winter sea ice extent, with more extensive (i.e. more northerly) sea ice coverage reducing sub- adult survival rates by restricting access to productive feeding areas.
+The sharp population increase during the 1980s has been linked to the take of minke whales from the Ross Sea sector, which continued for a time as 'scientific whaling'; the penguin population increase ceased upon the cessation of whaling and recovery of the minke whale population (Ainley et al. 2007).
+Rather than decreasing as the whale numbers recovered, increasing winds made persistence of the McMurdo Sound and Ross Sea polynyas more consistent to the benefit of the Cape Royds (and other Ross Sea) colonies (Ainley et al. 2005.
+2010).
+Overall, on a shorter-time scale perspective, Wilson et al. (2001) found a significant inverse correlation between annual variation in Adélie numbers and winter sea ice extent, with more extensive (i.e. more northerly) sea ice coverage reducing sub-adult survival rates by restricting access to productive feeding areas.
 Consequently, total Adélie numbers at Cape Royds showed a 5-year lagged response to sea ice concentration variation.
-The influence of sea ice coverage on Adélie numbers within the Area was further highlighted following the grounding of a large iceberg (designated B15A, 175 x 54 km in size) on the shore of Ross Island prior to the 2000 nesting season (Arrigo et al. 2002; Ainley et al. 2003).
-The obstruction caused by the B-15 iceberg resulted in unusually extensive sea ice coverage in 2000, which in turn caused a 40 % reduction in primary productivity.
-While Adélie surveys carried out at Cape Royds in 2000 showed a significant change in penguin diet, the impact of increased sea ice coverage on chick production in that season was minimal (Ainley et al. 2003).
-In the years immediately following, the number of breeding pairs and the number of chicks fledged declined dramatically (Ainley 2014), with the number of breeding pairs showing a gradual recovery over 2001-2012 to reach a level similar to that which existed prior to the B-15 iceberg event (Figure 1).
+The influence of sea ice coverage on Adélie numbers within the Area was further highlighted following the grounding of large icebergs (including the iceberg designated B-15A) on the northern shore of Ross Island prior to the 2001 nesting season (Arrigo et al. 2002; Ainley et al. 2003).
+The obstruction caused by the icebergs resulted in unusually extensive sea ice coverage during 2001-05, with the exception of 2003.
+The number of breeding pairs and the number of chicks fledged decreased dramatically, with a significant portion moving to Cape Bird (Dugger et al. 2014).
+Upon disappearance of the icebergs in 2005, the sea ice regime returned to a 'normal' state, with the number of breeding pairs showing a gradual recovery and as of 2019 had achieved a level similar to that which existed prior to the icebergs event (Figure 1).

 Figure 1.
 Number of breeding pairs of Adélie penguins at Cape Royds 1958-59 - 2012-13.
 (Sources: Stonehouse 1965; Taylor et al. 1990; Woehler 1993; Woehler pers. comm.
-1999; Ainley et al. 2004; Lyver et al. in press; Ainley 2014)
+1999; Ainley et al. 2004; Lyver et al. 2014; Ainley 2014, Ainley pers. comm.
+2019).